Students with families

 Cardiff University does not endorse any organisations or childminders on external websites.
 You will need to visit and make enquiries and background checks before enrolling your child.

 Cardiff and its surrounding areas provide a great place to raise a family.
-There are many parks and green spaces and a wide range of activities for children, such as museums, beaches, sporting activities etc.
+There are many parks and green spaces and a wide range of activities for children, such as museums, beaches and sporting activities.

 Our intranet also offers further suggestions for child activities, days out and general support when you are in Cardiff.

-For further information on how to find privately rented family accommodation visit Cardiff University’s Students’ website.
+For further information on how to find privately rented family accommodation visit Cardiff University’s Students’ Union website.